-In its Judgment on the merits in the case concerning Fisheries Jurisdiction (United Kingdom v.
+In its Judgment on the merits in the case concerning Fisheries Jurisdiction (Federal Republic of Germany v.
 Iceland), the Court, by ten votes to four:

-(1) found that the Icelandic Regulations of 1972 constituting a unilateral extension of the exclusive fishing rights of Iceland to 50 nautical miles from the baselines are not opposable to the United Kingdom;
+(1) found that the Icelandic Regulations of 1972 constituting a unilateral extension of the exclusive fishing rights of Iceland to 50 nautical miles from the baselines are not opposable to the Federal Republic of Germany;

-(2) found that Iceland is not entitled unilaterally to exclude United Kingdom fishing vessels from areas between the 12-mile and 50-mile limits, or unilaterally to impose restrictions on their activities in such areas;
+(2) found that Iceland is not entitled unilaterally to exclude fishing vessels of the Federal Republic of Germany from areas between the 12-mile and 50-mile limits or unilaterally to impose restrictions on their activities in such areas;

-(3) held that Iceland and the United Kingdom are under mutual obligations to undertake negotiations in good faith for an equitable solution of their differences;
+(3) held that Iceland and the Federal Republic of Germany are under mutual obligations to undertake negotiations in good faith for an equitable solution of their differences;

-(4) indicated certain factors which are to be taken into account in these negotiations (preferential rights of Iceland, established rights of the United Kingdom, interests of other States, conservation of fishery resources, joint examination of measures required).
+(4) indicated certain factors which are to be taken into account in these negotiations (preferential rights of Iceland, established rights of the Federal Republic of Germany, interests of other States, conservation of fishery resources, joint examination of measures required); (5) found that it is unable to accede to the submission of the Federal Republic concerning a claim to be entitled to compensation.

-The Court was composed as follows: President Lachs, Judges Forster, Gros, Bengzon, Petrén, Onyeama, Dillard, Ignacio-Pinto, de Castro, Morozov, Jiménéz de Aréchaga, Sir Humphrey Waldock, Nagendra Singh and Ruda.
+The Court was composed as follows: President Lachs; Judges Forster, Gros, Bengzon, Petrén, Onyeama, Dillard, Ignacio-Pinto, de Castro, Morozov, Jiménez de Aréchaga, Sir Humphrey Waldock, Nagendra Singh and Ruda.

-Among the ten Members of the Court who voted in favour of the Judgment, the President and Judge Nagendra Singh appended declarations; Judges Forster, Bengzon, Jiménez de Aréchaga, Nagendra Singh (already mentioned) and Ruda appended a joint separate opinion, and Judges Dillard, de Castro and Sir Humphrey Waldock appended separate opinions.
+Among the ten Members of the Court who voted in favour of the Judgment, the President and Judges Dillard and Nagendra Singh appended declarations; Judges Forster, Bengzon, Jiménez de Aréchaga, Nagendra Singh (already mentioned) and Ruda appended a joint separate opinion, and Judges de Castro and Sir Humphrey Waldock appended separate opinions.